rexbean/Angular/angular.md

 # Angular 4
 ## What is angular?
 - Angular is a JavaScript Framework which allows you to create reactive **Single-Page-Applications(SPAs)**
-- SPAs means that it seems that we have many different urls but it only one HTML files and it is rendered by the browser.
+- SPAs means that it seems that we have many different urls but it only has one HTML files and it is rendered by the browser.
 - advantage: It gives users very reactive user experiences.
 ## Angular.js vs Angular 2/ Angular 4
 - Angular 5 is the latest version